PowerDNS/pdns/docs/markdown/authoritative/settings.md

 AXFR NOTIFYs.

-Note: Even if NOTIFYs are limited by a netmask, PowerDNS first has to resolve all the hostnames to check their IP addresses against the specfied whitelist.
+Note: Even if NOTIFYs are limited by a netmask, PowerDNS first has to resolve all the hostnames to check their IP addresses against the specified whitelist.
 The resolving may take considerable time, especially if those hostnames are slow to resolve.
 If you do not need to NOTIFY the slaves defined in the NS records (e.g. you are using another method to distribute the zone data to the slaves), then set `only-notify` to an empty